intel-ai/timedf/DATASETS.md

 # Datasets

 This is a comprehensive list of public datasets used by this repository.
+Before loading any of the datasets make sure you've read and accepted dataset rules.
 Loading instructions are available below.

 | timedf name         | Name (Link/Source)                                                                                             | License                                                                                         |
 | ------------------- | -------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |